-Your dog may be fine without a coat for a short walk, but a longer trip like a winter hike may be more than they can handle without the proper gear.
+Your dog may be fine without a coat for a short walk, but a longer trip, like a winter hike, could be more than they can handle without the proper gear.

 NOTE: While this list is often a good indicator of whether your dog needs a coat, it is not completely foolproof.
 Some breeds are exceptions to the rule, such as the relatively small American Eskimo dog that is quite comfortable in cold weather.

 At What Temperature Do Dogs Need a Coat?

 Generally, when temperatures are at or above 7 degrees Celsius, most dogs will not require a coat.
 When temperatures fall below 7 degrees, some cold-averse breeds will probably need protection and get uncomfortable.

 For owners of puppies, seniors, thin-haired breeds, or very small breeds, anytime the temperature outside feels at or below 0 degrees Celsius, you should probably put a coat on your dog.